edgedb/edgedb/docs/stdlib/datetime.rst

     In most cases, :eql:type:`cal::date_duration` is fully compatible with :eql:type:`cal::relative_duration` and shares the same general
-    behavior/caveats.
-Implicit type coercion will happen in the event where only :eql:type:`cal::relative_duration` is expected.
+    behavior and caveats.
+EdgeDB will apply type coercion in the event it expects a :eql:type:`cal::relative_duration` and finds a
+    :eql:type:`cal::date_duration` instead.

     For more information regarding interacting with this type, see :eql:func:`cal::to_date_duration` and :eql:op:`operators <dtminus>`.